Best Superfoods For a Healthy Diet

 Q: Is there a special way I need to prepare superfoods to maximize the benefits?

 The answer to this question depends on what superfood you are eating.
 For example, kale is a superfood that, when cooked, loses most of its nutrient density.
 This means that kale really only retains its superfood powers (i.e. nutrient density) when eaten raw.
 The same goes for many nuts, like walnuts.

 However, cooking some superfoods, like blueberries or tomatoes, can enhance specific nutrients.
-In tomatoes, cooking them helps the body process lycopene, and cooked blueberries contain greater amounts of minerals, like calcium and potassium than raw blueberries.
-The best thing you can do is do a little research about how cooking a specific superfood affects its nutrient density.
+For example, cooking them helps the body process lycopene in tomatoes, and cooked blueberries contain greater amounts of minerals, like calcium and potassium, than raw blueberries.
+So the best thing you can do is do a little research about how cooking a specific superfood affects its nutrient density.